Apollo013/Azure_DocumentDB/README.md

 # Azure_DocumentDB
-Demonstrates how to manage a DocumentDB database with a C# console app.
+Demonstrates how to manage a DocumentDB database from a C# console app.

 ---